 A 6-week support and information course in London for people who have been recently diagnosed HIV-positive.
 The aim of the course is to offer time and space to consider the personal and practical implications of a positive diagnosis in a safe and supportive setting.
 A number of courses (evening sessions) are run throughout the year.

 A variety of support groups are available including groups aimed at positive gay men, positive women and families, positive African people, heterosexuals with HIV and negative partners.
-London support groups such as STR8 Talk and Positive Women can be contacted though Wellbeing on 020 7812 1777.

 Training sessions for professionals, young people, community groups or anyone else.
 The training can be focused depending on need and can be formal or informal.
 Typical topics covered include HIV awareness, sexual health and LGBT issues.